-Rear Admiral Douglas Fears serves as the Assistant Commandant for Response Policy, since August 2019.
-In this capacity, he is responsible for the policy for seven operational mission areas including law enforcement, search and rescue, maritime security, counterterrorism, defense operations, marine environmental response, and emergency management and disaster response programs.
+Rear Admiral Scott Clendenin serves as the U.S Coast Guard Assistant Commandant for Response Policy.
+He is responsible for U.S. Coast Guard policy in seven operational mission areas, including emergency management and disaster response, defense operations, law enforcement, search and rescue, maritime security, counterterrorism, and marine environmental response.

 Previously in his career, he served afloat for fourteen years at sea on Coast Guard cutters conducting multi-mission patrols from Canada to South America in the Atlantic and Pacific, and throughout the Caribbean.
 In his first two tours at sea on cutters, he served as a Deck Watch Officer on board USCGC HARRIET LANE based in Portsmouth, VA, and as the Operations Officer on board USCGC SENECA based in Boston, MA.
 He then served as the Commanding Officer of four Coast Guard cutters, including USCGC NUNIVAK based in San Juan, PR, USCGC MONSOON based in San Diego, CA, USCGC CAMPBELL based in Portsmouth, NH, and USCGC HAMILTON based in Charleston, SC.
 His sea service included multi-ton narcotics seizures, illegal migrant smuggling interdictions, search and rescue, homeland security operations, defense operations, maritime mass migration response, and disaster response.
 He has also worked extensively with international partner nations in international maritime operations and engagement exercises.